liamoconnor87/local_directory/README.md

 Style and Theme
 ---------
-The design of the app primarily uses a consitent colour theme of Green and White, with white sometimes being opaque to create seperation from other features on the page.
-Red is used as a warning sign when trying to delete the busienss and profile.
+The design of the app primarily uses a consistent colour theme of Green and White, with white sometimes being opaque to create separation from other features on the page.
+Red is used as a warning sign when trying to delete the business and profile.

-The app's search tool has a search engine specific feel in it's layout, which should be familiar for Users.
+The app's search tool has a search engine specific feel in its layout, which should be familiar for Users.

-Beveled edges on the forms, search tool and busienss cards are all consistently implemented as well as drop shadows to give the look a more dynamic pop off the page feel.
+Beveled edges on the forms, search tool and business cards are all consistently implemented as well as drop shadows to give the look a more dynamic pop off the page feel.

-The app is designed to be simple, with many features self explanatary making it intuitive and easy to use for the User.
+The app is designed to be simple, with many features self explanatory making it intuitive and easy to use for the User.

-All is information on the pages is presented centraly and easy on the eyes.
+All is information on the pages is presented centrally and easy on the eyes.

-Features To Be Implmented
+Features To Be Implemented
 ---------------------------------------
 - Google Map API for the address of each business
 - Static Profile Page for each business a user can observe.